minakoyang/YY_Distributed_Cluster_Computing/README.md

 1: Monte Carlo Estimation of Pi using Parallel Computing

-2: Heat Distribution Stimulation using Sequential and Parallel Computing
+2: Heat Distribution Simulation using Sequential and Parallel Computing